 It is important to follow recommended procedures when loading, transporting and/or unloading heavy equipment and attachments.
 This protects the safety of the haulage truck driver (float driver), the operator and the public as well as helps to prevent damage to the equipment and attachments.
 In Ontario, it is the role of the haulage truck driver to load, secure and unload.
 The Heavy Equipment Operator will usually assist with the task.
-Operators should obey the Highway Traffic Act while operating the rubber tire excavators on public roadways.

-9351.01 Prepare excavator and attachments for transport by:
+9366.01 Prepare dozer, attachments and implements for transport by:

-- performing a circle check of the machine and float; - selecting the float; - parking on level and solid ground free of hazards; - blocking float wheels; - cleaning float deck; - lowering ramps; - cleaning equipment and attachments to prevent debris from falling; during transportation or prevent contamination of next site; - removing attachments and components such as buckets, counterweights and tracks as required; and, - communicating with the float driver
+- performing a circle check of the machine and float;

+- selecting the float;

+- parking on level and solid ground free of hazards;

+- blocking float wheels;

+- cleaning float deck;

+- lowering ramps;

+- cleaning equipment and attachments to prevent debris from falling; during transportation or prevent contamination of next site;

+- removing attachments if necessary (depends on weight and dimensions of attachment); and,

+- communicating with the float driver

-(mm/dd/yy) Trainer Print Name Trainer Signature (mm/dd/yy) Apprentice Name Apprentice Signature
+mm/dd/yy Trainer Print Name Trainer Signature mm/dd/yy Apprentice Name Apprentice Signature

-^{} A Trainer may be a Supervisor or the competent employee designated by the Apprentice's Sponsor
+\ A Trainer may be a Supervisor or the competent employee designated by the Apprentice's Sponsor

-9351.02 Assist with loading excavator and attachments for transport by:
+9366.02 Assist with loading dozer, attachments and implements for transport by:

-- determining how the excavator will be loaded (orientation, float type, float driver preference);
+- determining how the dozer will be loaded (orientation, float type, float driver preference);

 - determining if it is a standard load or over-dimensional load;

 - wearing seat belt;

 - selecting slowest travel mode\speed range;

 - considering weather conditions;

 - manoeuvring equipment onto the float while maintaining stability

 - obeying hand signals;

-- positioning equipment based on the directions of the float driver;
+- · positioning equipment based on the directions of the float driver;

-- locking the travel\swing brakes;

-- lowering attachments or loading attachments onto float using rigging and quick coupler;
+- putting dozer transmission in neutral;

+- lowering attachments;

-- engaging hydraulic lock-out; and,
+- setting the parking brake/switch; and,

 - performing shutdown procedure

-(mm/ dd/yy) Trainer Print Name Trainer Signature (mm/ dd/yy) Apprentice Name Apprentice Signature
+mm/dd/yy Trainer Print Name Trainer Signature mm/dd/yy Apprentice Name Apprentice Signature mm/dd/yy Trainer Print Name Trainer Signature mm/dd/yy Apprentice Name Apprentice Signature

-9351.03 Assist in securing excavator and attachments for transport by:
+9366.03 Assist in securing dozer, attachments and implements for transport by:

-- helping to tie down equipment and attachments as required; - closing windows and doors to prevent damage during transport; - covering exhaust pipes on stopped engines to prevent turbo damage during transport; and, - visually inspecting excavator and attachments for loose components, debris
+- helping to tie down equipment and attachments as required; - closing windows and doors to prevent damage during transport; - covering exhaust pipes on stopped engines to prevent turbo damage during transport; and, - visually inspecting dozer, attachments and implements for loose components, debris